ni/systemlink-client-docs/examples/tag/query/README.md

 A tag's metadata includes keywords, which are simple strings, and properties, which are string key-value pairs.
-These pieces of metadata enable storing information about the tag such as which node created the tag or its purpose.
+These pieces of metadata enable storing information about the tag, such as which node created the tag or its purpose.
 Applications can query for tags with certain keywords or properties with certain values.
 This example sets a property named `example` with value `query` on each tag that it creates, then queries for all tags with that property value.